vincent-ledu/calendar-anthony-peskine/README.md

 # Data

-Datas have been downloader from https://bano.openstreetmap.fr/data/ (full.sjson file), then processed with scripts:
+Datas have been downloaded from https://bano.openstreetmap.fr/data/ (full.sjson file), then processed with scripts:
 * data/get_address_json_v2.sh: Shell script that parse file and extract street with a date in it.
 * data/quality_enhance.py: python script that parse street name, attempt to recognize date and add it to dataset (france_final.json)